 Choosing whether to fund a trust with your assets is an important decision in the estate planning process.
+Since a trust is different from a will, many individuals need both.
 Here are three main reasons you may want to consider putting your assets in a trust.

 Should I put my assets in a trust?

 3 main reasons to consider putting assets in a revocable trust:

 - Avoid probate

 - Estate tax planning opportunities

 A revocable trust (also called a living trust) is “funded” during your lifetime and becomes irrevocable at your death.
 Funding a trust means retitling assets in the name of your trust.
 Unless you fund the trust, it doesn’t really serve a purpose.
 During your life, you can add, use, or remove assets in the trust as you would normally and there are no changes to the tax treatment of these assets.

 Using a revocable trust can help you avoid probate